Scalable Inspection Planning via Flow-based Mixed Integer Linear Programming: Branch-and-Cut Solver for Group-Cutset formulation

 \niceparagraph{Flow-based separation oracle.} To strengthen constraint generation, we introduce a separation oracle applicable to both fractional and integral solutions, based on solving an $s$--$t$ max-flow problem (Alg.~\ref{alg:fb-check}).
 The key idea is to interpret the fractional values $x^c_{uv}$ as capacities on directed edges and test whether the resulting network can route at least one unit of flow from the root $r$ to a vertex covering a given group $S_i$.
 Under integrality of~$x^c_{uv}$, such a flow corresponds to a path composed of selected edges.
 Formally, for each group $S_i \in \mathcal{S}$, we compute the maximum flow from $r$ to $S_i$, as illustrated in Fig.~\ref{fig:flow-interp}.
 If the flow value is smaller than one, then no feasible solution can connect $r$ to $S_i$ using the current edge selections.
 By the max-flow min-cut theorem~\cite{dantzig2003max}, this implies the existence of a cut separating $r$ from $S_i$ with total capacity less than one, yielding a violated group-cutset constraint that can be added as a separating inequality.
 While effective at tightening LP relaxations, this oracle is computationally expensive, as fully verifying the validity of a candidate solution requires solving a max-flow problem for each group.
 Using standard algorithms, Alg.~\ref{alg:fb-check} runs in $O(|\mathcal{S}|\cdot |V|^2\cdot |E|)$ time~\cite{ahuja1994network,edmonds1972theoretical}, motivating its use only in a limited manner within a hybrid approach.

 { }

 \niceparagraph{Combined separation oracle.} The two prior oracles offer complementary strengths.
 The connectivity-based oracle is computationally efficient and guarantees correctness by validating integral candidate solutions.
 However, it can generate at most a single separating constraint per integral solution, which limits its ability to substantially tighten the relaxation.
 In contrast, the flow-based oracle is capable of generating multiple effective separating constraints, including at fractional solutions, but its computational cost prevents it from being used to validate or rule out candidate solutions.
 We therefore propose a combined separation oracle that applies connectivity-based checks to all integer-feasible candidates and selectively applies flow-based separation to a \emph{uniformly sampled subset} of groups at fractional solutions.
 This balances relaxation strength and computational cost while preserving correctness.
 Importantly, sampling introduces no loss of correctness: although violated constraints for unsampled groups may be missed at fractional solutions, any integral solution is ultimately validated by the connectivity oracle.
 As shown in Sec.~\ref{sec:oracle-eval}, this combined approach yields strong cuts at low computational cost, significantly improving convergence while maintaining correctness guarantees.
 Furthermore, as we will demonstrate empirically, the method is insensitive to the exact value of the group sample size.
-As shown in Sec.~\ref{sec:oracle-eval}, this combined strategy yields strong cuts at low computational cost and significantly improves convergence.
-In addition, experiment indicates solver performance is largely insensitive to the exact group sample size.